Permit to Work

-The LICQual Level 3 Award in Permit to Work is an advanced qualification designed for professionals who are actively involved in managing, supervising, or implementing permit to work systems in high-risk work environments.
-This course builds upon foundational knowledge and equips learners with the skills required to assess risks, enforce safety protocols, and ensure legal compliance within various industries such as oil and gas, construction, energy, and manufacturing.
+The LICQual Level 3 Award in Permit to Work is an advanced qualification designed to equip learners with comprehensive knowledge and practical skills to manage and implement permit to work systems in high-risk environments.
+This course enhances the ability of learners to assess risks, enforce safety protocols, and ensure compliance with legal and organizational standards across industries such as oil and gas, construction, energy, and manufacturing.

 Course Overview